Give your sewing projects a professional finish by adding piping! Learn how to make and sew piping with today’s tutorial.

 My Trick for Perfect Piping

-Now let’s pretend we are making a pillow.
-Here’s the trick to getting your piping to look great after it’s sewn.
+Now, let’s pretend we are making a pillow.
+Here’s the trick to making your piping look great after it’s sewn.

-Pin your 2nd fabric piece to the piece that has the piping sewn on, right sides together.
+Pin your 2nd fabric piece to the piece with the piping sewn on, right sides together.
 Now flip it over.

-See the stitching line that was used to sew on the piping the first time?
+See the stitching line used to sew on the piping the first time?
 Just sew right on top of that SAME seam.

-That way you know it will look great and be in the proper position.
-You can use this trick for anything with piping, not just pillows.
+That way, you know it will look great and be in the proper position.
+This trick can be used for anything with piping, not just pillows.

 See easy peasy, you just need to now hand stitch the opening (remember were making a pretend pillow *wink*).